Configuring browser settings for Kerberos authentication

 Search for network.negotiate-auth.trusted-uris by the Preference Name, and double click it.

-Type a FQDN of the Remedy SSO server, for example, https://sample.bmc.com.
+Type a FQDN of the Remedy SSO server with a protocol, for example, https://sample.bmc.com.

 - Search for network.automatic-ntlm-auth.trusted-uris by the Preference Name, and double click it.

-- Type a FQDN of the Remedy SSO server, for example, https://sample.bmc.com.
+- Type a FQDN of the Remedy SSO server with a protocol, for example, https://sample.bmc.com.

 - Click OK.